 - 80 g tiakarete (chocolate).
 I used a dairy milk chocolate for the topping in the video but usually just use the same dark chocolate as the base.
 Use what you want.

-- 1 tbsp (15 g) hinu kokonati, pata rānei (coconut oil or butter)
+- 1 tablespoon (15 g) hinu kokonati, pata rānei (coconut oil or butter)

 - ¼ C (25 g) pū kākano anō (extra muesli)